ReAgent can manufacture and supply Acetic Acid Glacial for general use in 2.5L, 25L or 200L containers. Discounts are available for bulk buyers.

 Also known as ethanoic acid, acetic acid is the simplest carboxylic acid with the chemical formula CH3COOH.
 It is a colourless solution with a characteristic sour smell and taste.
 While it is classified as a weak acid, it can still attack the skin in concentrated solutions and should be handled with care.
 The Material Safety Data Sheet (MSDS) for acetic acid is also available to download from our website.

 The most well-known use of acetic acid is as an ingredient in vinegar, where its concentration is around 8-10%.
 In addition, synthetic forms of acetic acid have many other industrial applications.
 Examples include the production of cellulose acetate, which is used in photographic film, and various synthetic fabrics.

 The Early History of Acetic Acid

 Vinegar was discovered early in civilisation as the result of the bacterial fermentation of wine.
 By the 3rd century BC, acetic acid was already a common ingredient in many concoctions formulated by alchemists.
 The first reactions included the production of several pigments used by artists.
 These included white (lead carbonate) and green (copper(II) acetate).

 However, it took many centuries for researchers to develop ways to distil and purify acetic acid from metal acetates, in particular copper(II) acetate.
 Finally, in 1845, chemist Hermann Kolbe successfully synthesised acetic acid for the first time, starting from inorganic compounds.

 A Trusted Chemicals Supplier Based in the UK

-As a leading UK chemical supplier, ReAgent is extremely proud of our reputation built over 40 years.
+When you buy acetic acid from us, you're buying from a business you can trust.
+As a leading UK chemical manufacturers, ReAgent is extremely proud of our reputation built over 40 years.
 Many of our customers opt for the easiness of buying online, but our customer service team is always willing to help with your queries.
 Simply call us for a quote or technical question.